thomasoen/Rent-a-Dumpster-Dayton/README.md

 I have been working with one of the top [paving companies](http://www.springfieldpavingco.com) in Springfield, Ohio and so far he has been a great guy to work with.
 He has an established [commercial paving services](http://www.springfieldpavingco.com) company that he started.
 I was able to get him some leads organically, but have not had much luck with google adwords or bing adwords.

-Hoping to get better rankings that will lead to more phone calls for my client.
+Hoping to get better rankings that will lead to more phone calls for my client and possible referrals.